nospig/WeatherStation/README.md

 * Uses OpenWeather API for current weather and forecasts.
 See note below.
 * ThingSpeak integration - send sensor readings.
 * MQTT - publishes sensor readings, subscribes to a control to switch display on and off.
-* OctoPrint Monitor - monitor one 3D printer through Octoprint
+* OctoPrint Monitor - monitor one 3D printer through OctoPrint
 * Can perform screengrabs and send them to a Processing sketch over serial connection.
 * Password protected OTA updates enabled through PlatformIO (not through web interface).

+## OctoPrint Monitor project

+See [3d-print-monitor](https://github.com/nospig/3d-print-monitor) for a project based on this weather station that can display up to 10 printers.
+It doesn't require the weather forecast API or a BME280 sensor.

 ## Example screens